Protocol for Reporting Concerns Related to the Just Employment Policy

 - gathers details regarding the report, including documentation if possible.

-4. The Director notifies relevant University officials, including the contract manager and colleagues from the Office of General Counsel and the Division of Financial Affairs, and the ACBP that a report has been received.
-The Director will notify the ACBP within a reasonable time after an action is taken in situations in which prompt action is necessary (e.g., a situation involving a threat or other immediate concern about the safety or welfare of a contract employee).
+4. The chair notifies relevant University officials, including the contract manager and colleagues from the Office of General Counsel and the Division of Financial Affairs, and the ACBP that a report has been received.
+The chair will notify the ACBP within a reasonable time after an action is taken in situations in which prompt action is necessary (e.g., a situation involving a threat or other immediate concern about the safety or welfare of a contract employee).

 - requesting that the employer provide documentation so that the University can determine the validity of the allegations in the report;

-- asking the employer to allow the Director to hold separate training sessions on the JEP for the employer’s managers and employees at which employees would be reminded of the provisions of the JEP, and would be informed that they can report concerns related to the JEP to the Director during the meeting or privately after the meeting, and could, to the extent appropriate, be informed that a report relating to their employer has been received; or
+- asking the employer to allow the chair to hold separate training sessions on the JEP for the employer’s managers and employees at which employees would be reminded of the provisions of the JEP, and would be informed that they can report concerns related to the JEP to the chair during the meeting or privately after the meeting, and could, to the extent appropriate, be informed that a report relating to their employer has been received; or

 - other steps as may be appropriate.